 7. Magnesium in millet can help reduce the effects of migraines and heart attacks.

-8. Niacin (vitamin B3) in millet can help lower cholesterol.
+8. Niacin (vitamin B3 which is one of the most important among the beauty vitamins ) in millet can help lower cholesterol.

 9. Millet consumption decreases triglycerides and C-reactive protein.
 Scientists in Seoul, South Korea concluded that millet may be useful in preventing cardiovascular disease.
 Nutrition Research.
 April 2010; 30(4):290-6.